Search for suspect in shooting of 2 Minnesota lawmakers leads to one of his vehicles in rural area

 Hoffman, 60, was first elected in 2012 and was chair of the Senate Human Services Committee, which oversees one of the biggest parts of the state budget.
 He and his wife have one daughter.

-In July 2024, Trump was grazed on the ear by one of a hail of bullets that killed a Trump supporter.
-Two months later a man with a rifle was discovered near the president's Florida golf course and arrested.

-Other incidents include a 2022 hammer attack on the husband of then-House Speaker Nancy Pelosi in their San Francisco home and a 2020 plot by anti-government extremists to kidnap Democratic Gov. Gretchen Whitmer.

-Balsamo and Durkin Richer reported from Washington.
-Associated Press writers Giovanna Dell'Orto in Champlin, Minnesota; Carolyn Thompson in Buffalo, New York; Michael Biesecker in Washington; Jim Mustian in New York; Sophia Tareen in Chicago and Obed Lamy in St. Paul, Minnesota, contributed to this report.
+Karnowski reported from Minneapolis, and Balsamo and Durkin Richer reported from Washington.
+Associated Press writers Michael Biesecker in Washington; Jim Mustian in New York; Sophia Tareen in Chicago and Makiya Seminera in Raleigh, N.C., contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.